 We can create separate flows for each command as we expand the functionality of the Tines chatbot.

 We then extract into an array all the domains in the text.

 Tines can then query these domains in VirusTotal and URLhaus, among others.

 A complete flow will look like the following:

-- Post all updates for an incident into a team room
+Post all updates for an incident in a team room

 Next Up: Part 2 – How to Proactively Send Notifications in Microsoft Teams